-Ms. Wang Yingqin ("Ms. Wang"), the legal affairs department manager of our Group, is the compliance officer and one of the joint company secretaries.
+Ms. Wang Yingqin was a joint company secretary and resigned with effect from 19 November 2022 due to her personal reasons.
+Ms. Yang Lexing ("Ms. Yang"), the secretary of the Board, has been appointed as one of the joint company secretaries since 6 December 2022.
 Ms. Ng Ka Man ("Ms. Ng"), a manager of the Listing Department of TMF Hong Kong Limited, the external service provider, is our joint company secretary.
-Ms. Wang is her primary contact person of the Company.
-Both Ms.Wang and Ms. Ng, as the joint company secretaries, have complied with the relevant professional training requirement under Rule 5.15 of the GEM Listing Rules.
+Ms. Yang is her primary contact person of the Company.
+Both Ms. Yang and Ms. Ng, as the joint company secretaries, have complied with the relevant professional training requirement under Rule 5.15 of the GEM Listing Rules.

-Ms. Wang graduated from Huaqiao University in 2006 with a bachelor's degree in law.
-She is qualified to practice PRC law.
+Ms. Yang graduated from Southwest Petroleum University in June 2015 with a bachelor's degree in management.
+She possesses securities professional qualifications in the PRC.
 Ms. Ng obtained her master degree in Corporate Governance from The Open University of Hong Kong in 2011.
-She is member of The Hong Kong Chartered Governance Institute (formerly known as The Hong Kong Institute of Chartered Secretaries) and The Chartered Governance Institute (formerly known as The Institute of Chartered Secretaries and Administrators) in the United Kingdom.
+She is a member of The Hong Kong Chartered Governance Institute and The Chartered Governance Institute in the United Kingdom.